inUtil-info/node-red-cloudflared/README.md

 ## Overview

 This Node-RED node allows you to easily create and manage secure Cloudflare tunnels directly from your Node-RED flows using the `cloudflared` binary.
-With this node, you can expose local services to the internet securely without complex network configurations.
+With this node, you can expose local services to the internet securely, always using a valid SSL certificate, without complex network configurations.

 ## Features